pikanav4776/Banking-Application/README.md

 ## Tables
 Accounts

    Admin Accounts

    User Accounts

 Checkbook

 Service Requests

 Transactions

 ## Database Diagram
 ![Banking database ERD](ERD.png)

 ## Notes

 - Passwords are stored as a salted PBKDF2 hash, never as plain text.
+They are also censored.
+- This program invokes OOP principles; the classes are abstracted, the methods are encapsulations, and the user/admin account classes are an extension of the account class(inheritance).
+- This program uses code-first approach.
 - SSNs are stored encrypted; the last 5 transactions come from the `TransactionRecords` table.